sahib/misc/katta/README.md

 ## Structure

-See [https://sahib.github.io/misc/performance/slides/1_intro/index.html#/step-33](my performance workshop) for an intro on how LSM based key-value stores work.
+See [my performance workshop](https://sahib.github.io/misc/performance/slides/1_intro/index.html#/step-33) for an intro on how LSM based key-value stores work.

 * ``wal/``: Contains a very bare-bone implementation of a Write-Ahead-Log (WAL) and it's binary representation on disk.
 Cap'n'Proto is used for marshalling and unmarshalling.
 Since this is